dacap/defenderofnothing/readme.txt

     The friction of the cars with the floor.
 And when you smash angels on the street.
   * Ratio, Respect!
-    The game support widescreen resolution by default and can be configured (through Setup menu) to use a fullscreen mode.
+    The game support widescreen resolution and a square aspect one, to switch one to another press F11.
   * Reverse Stereotypes:
     Angels that want to kill people to send them to heaven because the Heaven is getting empty.